Consequences of an Apprehended Violence Order

 If the Court makes a Final Apprehended Violence Order (AVO) against you, it may affect your:

 If a Final Apprehended Violence Order (AVO) is made, it will be recorded on your criminal history, but won't be recorded on your criminal record and it won't appear in a criminal record check.

 However, if you breach the AVO and convicted by a court of that offence, the offence will be listed on your criminal record.
 A copy of your criminal history will be given to the Court when you are making a bail application, or are being sentenced for an offence.

-A record of the AVO is kept on a police database.
+A record of the AVO will be kept on the police database.

 an AVO will stop you seeing your children, you should get legal advice.

-If the application for an AVO is withdrawn, and any Provisional or Interim AVO is no longer in force, then your firearms licence will no longer be suspended.
+If the application for an AVO is withdrawn, and the Interim AVO is no longer in force, your firearms licence will no longer be suspended.

-An AVO may affect you if you have, or want to apply for, a security licence.
+An Apprehended Violence Order (AVO) may affect you if you have, or want to apply for, a security licence.
 If the licence is a Class 1F or P1F (a licence which allows you to carry a firearm), you may not be able to work under that licence, because your firearms licence will have been suspended or cancelled.